Survey of COVID-19 Responses to Understand Behaviour (SCRUB)

-After each wave of data collection, we generate and disseminate an updated report to relevant policy makers.
+After each wave of data collection, we generated and disseminated a report for relevant policy makers.

-More than 40,000 surveys in more than 40 countries have been completed.
-The vast majority of this data is from Australians, but we also have over 3000 responses from international sample.
+More than 50,000 surveys in more than 40 countries were completed.
+The vast majority of this was Australian data, but we also collected over 3000 international responses.

-The SCRUB project is led by READI in partnership with BehaviourWorks Australia, Monash Sustainable Development Institute, Monash University and Australian Catholic University; and a group of more than 100 international researchers.
+The SCRUB project was led by READI in partnership with BehaviourWorks Australia, Monash Sustainable Development Institute, Monash University and Australian Catholic University; and a group of more than 100 international researchers.